Church Leadership Award

 Procedures to apply for AMBS merit-based scholarships

-Applicants must submit the following by March 1 for the upcoming academic year:
+Applicants must submit the following by March 1 for the upcoming academic year: (Note: In the hope of creating space for more applicants during the uncertain times of the pandemic, we are extending this deadline to March 15.)

 - A completed application for admission with all supporting materials, including transcript(s) and references